Daily High to Daily Low: Is It Safe to Buy TAL Education Group (TAL)?

-TAL Education Group (NYSE:TAL) went down by -4.79% from its latest closing price compared to the recent 1-year high of $90.96.
-The company’s stock price has collected -8.09% of loss in the last five trading sessions.
-Press Release reported on 12/09/21 that Thinking about buying stock in Inspira Technologies, Kinross Gold, Ocugen, Sesen Bio, or TAL Education?
+TAL Education Group (NYSE:TAL) went up by 10.42% from its latest closing price compared to the recent 1-year high of $90.96.
+The company’s stock price has collected -20.66% of loss in the last five trading sessions.
+The Wall Street Journal reported on 07/27/21 that Wall Street Gets a Chinese Education

 Is It Worth Investing in TAL Education Group (NYSE :TAL) Right Now?